Jianhan Chen Research Group

 Links

-Our general interests are mainly in the development of advanced computational methods and their applications to the study of biomolecular structure, dynamics and function.
-A particular emphasis has been on understanding how intrinsic disorder of proteins mediates function and how such functional mechanisms may be altered in human diseases.
-Our research has been supported by NSF, NIH, AHA, and several local and state funding agencies including the Johnson Center for Basic Cancer Research.
-Specifically, we currently focus on:
+Our general interests are mainly in the development of multi-scale moldels and advanced sampling methods, driven by the study of biomolecular structure, dynamics and function in biology and medicine.
+A particular emphasis is on understanding how intrinsic disorder of proteins mediates function and how such functional mechanisms may be altered in human diseases.
+Another focus is integrating simulation and experiemnt to understand the mechanism and control of large-scale conformational transitions in functional proteins and protein complexes including transmenbrane ion channels and transporters.
+We have recently became very interested in studying the driving forces, properties and mechanisms of protein and nucleic acid condensates.
+Our research has been supported by NSF, NIH, AHA, and various local and state funding agencies.

-Multi-scale enhanced sampling: Sufficient sampling of relevant biomolecular conformations is crucial for achieving quantitative and predictive simulations.
-We recently developed an effective approach where efficient coarse-grained (CG) models are coupled with atomistic ones to dramatically accelerate sampling at atomistic level.
+Multi-scale enhanced sampling (MSES): Sufficient sampling of relevant biomolecular conformations is crucial for achieving quantitative and predictive simulations.
+We recently developed an effective approach where efficient CG models are coupled with atomistic ones to dramatically accelerate sampling at atomistic level.
 The bias from the coupling is removed by Hamiltonian replica exchange, thus allowing one to benefit simultaneously from faster transitions of CG modeling and accuracy of atomistic force fields.
-Initial application of our multi-scale enhanced sampling (MSES) method to nontrivial beta-hairpins shows that MSES is up to >100-fold more efficient than temperature replica exchange (T-RE).
-Importantly, by coupling the CG and atomistic models only through "essential" degrees of freedom and using carefully designed coupling potentials, MSES is highly tunable, scalable to larger proteins, and relatively robust against artifacts of the CG model without the later dictating the conformational diffusion.
-Furthermore, MSES does not require pre-specified reaction coordinates, knowledge of the density of states, or modifications to the atomistic energy function.
+Initial application of MSES to nontrivial beta-hairpins shows that MSES is up to >100-fold more efficient than temperature replica exchange (T-RE).
+MSES is highly tunable, scalable to larger proteins, and relatively robust against artifacts of the CG model without the later dictating the conformational diffusion.
+Furthermore, MSES does not require pre-specified reaction coordinates or modifications to the atomistic energy function.
 Further development of MSES is currently a key area of focus for research in our lab.
-Specifically, we believe that the efficiency of MSES can be further improved by developing better CG models and by optimizing how conformational transitions are communicated between CG and atomistic models.

 (Electrostatically accelerated coupled bindign and folding